-The art curriculum provides an introduction to many media and a development of expression through these media.
+The art curriculum provides an introduction to many media and development of expression through these media.
 Students have many opportunities to use a variety of materials and techniques as they learn to appreciate and create art in its many forms.
-Student artwork is often framed and displayed in the schools.